-Y Years Ended December 31,
+Years Years Ended December 31,

-2018 2017 2016
+2019 2018 2017

-IV Infusion Pump Systems 5,000 4,500 4,100
+IV Infusion Pump Systems 5,515 5,000 4,500

-Patient Vital Signs Monitoring Systems 261 75 5
+Patient Vital Signs Monitoring Systems 539 261 75

-In 2019, we expect our revenues to increase due to higher sales of our medical devices and related accessories, disposables and services through the continued execution of our critical care strategy and headcount growth of our sales team.
+In 2020, we expect our revenues to increase due to higher sales of our medical devices and related accessories, disposables and services through the continued execution of our critical care strategy and headcount growth of our sales team.

 We intend to continue targeting an increased number of hospitals and acute care facilities that have yet to adopt our technology and furthering our penetration into the Intensive Care Unit, Emergency Room and other critical care locations within hospitals where there is a high probability that interventional radiology procedures will need to be performed on patients.
-We expect operating expenses to increase in 2019 due to growth in the size of our sales team and higher sales person commission costs due to anticipated higher sales.
+We expect operating expenses to increase in 2020 due to growth in headcount and higher sales commission costs due to anticipated higher sales.